pchapl1/Reading-Notes/class-10.md

+This is an important topic because as we start to get into more complex projects and logic, we will need to understand better troubleshooting techniques.
+Debugging will be a big part of developing

 ### Name some key differences between a Syntax Error and a Logic Error.
     - syntax : usually a spelling error or a typo.  syntax errors will also usually be indicated by a red line generated in your ide or text editor